ibm-cloud-docs/secrets-manager-cli-plugin/secrets-manager-cli.md

 <dd>The secret type.
 Required.</dd>
 <dd>Allowable values are: arbitrary, username_password, iam_credentials</dd>
 <dt>--limit (integer)</dt>
 <dd>The number of secrets to retrieve.
 By default, list operations return the first 200 items.
-To retrieve a different set of items, use `limit` with `offset` to page through your available resources.
+To retrieve a different set of items, use `limit` with `offset` to page through your available resources.</dd>

-**Usage:** If you have 20 secrets in your instance, and you want to retrieve only the first 5 secrets, use `../secrets/{secret-type}?limit=5`.</dd>
+<dd>**Usage:** If you have 20 secrets in your instance, and you want to retrieve only the first 5 secrets, use
+`../secrets/{secret-type}?limit=5`.</dd>
 <dd>The maximum value is `5000`.
 The minimum value is `1`.</dd>
 <dt>--offset (integer)</dt>
 <dd>The number of secrets to skip.
 By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
-Use `offset` with `limit` to page through your available resources.
+Use `offset` with `limit` to page through your available resources.</dd>

-**Usage:** If you have 100 secrets in your instance, and you want to retrieve secrets 26 through 50, use `../secrets/{secret-type}?offset=25&limit=25`.</dd>
+<dd>**Usage:** If you have 100 secrets in your instance, and you want to retrieve secrets 26 through 50, use
+`../secrets/{secret-type}?offset=25&limit=25`.</dd>
 <dd>The minimum value is `0`.</dd>
 </dl>